panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 realName; // => 'Bruce Wayne'
 ```

 `const { name, realName } = hero` is an object destructuring assignment.
-This statement defines 2 variables `name` and `realName`, then initializes these variables with values from properties with the same name `hero.name` and `hero.realName`.
+This statement defines the variables `name` and `realName`, then assigns to them the values of properties `hero.name` and `hero.realName` correspondigly.

 Comparing the 2 approaches to access the object properties: